replwaseem/CloudComputingCentral/replit.md

 - **Build Tool**: Vite for fast development and production builds

 ## Recent Changes
+- **January 13, 2025**: Changed blog name from "TechOrbeez" to "StackLoom" across all components, pages, and documentation
+- **January 13, 2025**: Updated all email domains from @techorbeez.com to @stackloom.com in seeding data
+- **January 13, 2025**: Updated HTML meta tags, titles, and Open Graph properties to reflect StackLoom branding
 - **January 13, 2025**: Added comprehensive About page with personal introduction, skills, experience timeline, and contact information
 - **January 13, 2025**: Updated navigation menu to include About page link (desktop and mobile)
 - **January 13, 2025**: Fixed sidebar alignment consistency across all pages (home, articles, article details, categories)